Are you a worrier or warrior?

 These questions will help you to determine how much of a worrier you are.

-1. Do many things worry you every day since you wake up in the morning?
+1. Do many things worry you every day since you wake up?

-4. Do your worry preoccupied your mind and you can’t stop it, though you try hard?
+4. Do your worry preoccupy your mind, and you can’t stop it, though you try hard?

 5. Do you worry about many things that most people around you do not worry about?